renovatebot/docker-renovate/docs/gitlab.md

 - `GITHUB_COM_TOKEN`: suppress github api rate limits (**required**)
 - `RENOVATE_EXTRA_FLAGS`: pass additional commandline args (**optional**)

-### Gitlab runner config
+### GitLab runner config

-You should register and use a separate gitlab runner, because we are mapping the host docker socket to renovate.
+You should register and use a separate GitLab runner, because we are mapping the host Docker socket to renovate.
 You also need to map the host `/tmp` folder symmetrically, because renovate will use `/tmp/renovate` as [`baseDir`](https://docs.renovatebot.com/self-hosted-configuration/#basedir) by default.
-Renovate will map `baseDir` to the docker side container running tools like `python`, `java`, `gradle` and more.
+Renovate will map `baseDir` to the Docker side container running tools like `python`, `java`, `gradle` and more.

 ```toml
 [[runners]]